vmprs/Block-Tower-Tactics/README.md

 - Background image
 - Responsive controls using keyboard input

-## Changing The Background

-Changing the background is as easy as pie, open the code in an editor (Notepad++ or just classic Notepad) Place your background in the bg folder and call it whatever and then, when you in the code, you will see bg\bg0.jpg - change bg0.jpg to yourimagename.jpg Kaboom, you changed the background.

 ## Prerequisites

 Before running the game, ensure you have the following: